dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.53/_index.md

 **Code Suggestion by Coder report is not calculating correctly**

-When a code is being added via 3M to an account that is then being submitted, that code is not showing up in the Direct column of the From Other Sources section of the Code Suggestion Use by Coder report.
+When a code is being added via Solventum to an account that is then being submitted, that code is not showing up in the Direct column of the From Other Sources section of the Code Suggestion Use by Coder report.
 This has been corrected.